microsoft/sarif-tutorials/README.md

 ## Sample files

 You can find the sample files displayed in the tutorials under the `samples` directory.
-They are all valid SARIF file unless I say otherwise.
+They are all valid SARIF files unless I say otherwise.

 ## Links to the specification